Responsive video delivery

 |2160p (4k)||60||16000 KBPS||128 KBPS|

-Note: we will not upscale your video.
-This means that if you upload a 720p video, you will have the 720p video and smaller versions - 1080p and 4k versions will not be available to stream.
+**Note: we will not upscale your video.
+This means that if you upload a 720p video, your stream will contain the 720p video and smaller versions - 1080p and 4k versions will not be available. **

 As you can see in the chart above, your video can now play on networks with as little as 400 KBPS of bandwidth (250 for video + 96 for audio + a little overhead).
 It will be just 240p, but it will play.
 And your customers on a giant 4K screen (with a big network pipe), will see the same video in its full 3840 x 2160 glory.

 Video is going to be an integral part of the web going forward.
-To ensure that your video is properly sized for all of your users - from the smallest smartphone/smartwatch screen to the largest TV, your video must be responsive -meaning that they will be properly sized for both the screen and the network conditions of your users.
+To ensure that all of your videos are properly sized for all of your users - from the smallest smartphone/smartwatch screen to the largest TV, your video must be responsive -meaning that they will be properly sized for both the screen and the network conditions of your users.

 Streaming video is the best way to make your videos responsive.
 If you use api.video, it is also the easiest way, because all videos uploaded to api.video are delivered with a player that ensures responsiveness and fast playback for all users - no matter the device, no matter their network connection.